Skip to content Skip to main navigation Report an accessibility issue

 Doctoral Internship Program

 The Student Counseling Center has been a training site in counseling and clinical psychology since the early 1960s, and the doctoral internship program has been accredited by the American Psychological Association since 1980.
-Each year, four to five doctoral interns are selected from APA accredited graduate programs in counseling and clinical psychology through the National Matching Service.
+Each year, doctoral interns are selected from APA-accredited graduate programs in counseling and clinical psychology through the National Matching Service.

 The training program is a highly visible component of the Student Counseling Center, as well as the university at large.
 Within the center, staff members are available, accessible, supportive, and timely in meeting their responsibilities, and nearly all clinical staff are active participants in the training program.
 In addition to regularly scheduled supervision, training seminars, case consultations, and staff meetings, interns have informal access to all staff members and are encouraged to consult with senior staff any time they are available.